slarrauri/slarrauri/docs/cv_english.md

 !!! info "**Slarrauri** is my career as a Freelancer" !!! note "Position: Developer"
 !!! summary "Among my responsibilities and daily tasks are:"
-    - Founder, Developer, designer and Writer of the FacebookEmpresas.com website, he provided information on how companies could exploit Facebook for their benefit. ( 2009 )
+    - Founder, developer, designer and editor of the website FacebookEmpresas.com, the site provided information on how companies could exploit Facebook for commercial purposes.
+(2009)
-    - Project Manager and Developer of Betonimous.com , a Mobile Application that, using AI, tried to predict sports results to place the corresponding bets. ( 2016 )
+    - Project Manager and Developer of Betonimous.com, a Mobile Application that through AI tried to predict sports results to place the corresponding bets.
+(2016)
-    - Creation and start-up of a VideoChat system for individuals Cameruser.com (2007).
+    - Creation and implementation of a VideoChat system for individuals Cameruser.com (2007).
-    - Developer of websites of various themes using Wordpress.
+    - Website developer using Wordpress.

 !!! tip "Technologies Most Used"
     Wordpress, Bootstrap, Javascript, Jquery, PHP, Mysql, HTML, CSS, Cpanel, Git, Flutter, Dart, WebRtc.